Madeira: Domestic Corporate Taxation

 Scope of Income Tax

-Madeira (as part of Portugal, whose legislation applies in Madeira) imposes corporate income tax on the world-wide income of companies resident in the country, and on the Portuguese-generated income of the permanent establishments of foreign companies.
+As part of Portugal, Madeira imposes corporate income tax on the worldwide income of companies resident in the country, and on the Portuguese-generated income of foreign companies’ permanent establishments.

 A company is considered to be resident if it has its head office, or its effective centre of management, in Portuguese territory.
 A permanent establishment is considered to be created when employees or agents are active, or a fixed installation or permanent representation exists, for more than 120 days in any 12-month period.